Things to find out before you pack your backpack

 …on the trail?

 If you are likely to encounter wet snow, you will need a ‘breathable’ waterproof shell.
 If not, a soft shell jacket is often a more comfortable alternative.
 When choosing a ski jacket, make sure that it has an internal pocket for your camera, and large external pockets for your hat and gloves (and possibly for your lip balm).
 Even in wet snow, soft shell pants are usually adequate; they are definitely stretchier and more comfortable than hard shell pants.
 In really cold weather, you will probably want long base layers under your shell pants.
+Whether you choose a hard or soft shell, make sure it is cleaned and waterproof before you leave home – use products such as Grangers Performance Wash and Clothing Repel for this.

 For your upper body, a base layer and a light fleece under your shell jacket is often adequate when climbing; see the panel on ‘layering down’ below.